 What to Do if Your Dog Has Conjunctivitis?
 A Guide on Canine Pink Eye

 Conjunctivitis is one of the most common eye problems in dogs, and it won’t be surprising if your best friend has it.
-Also known as pink eye, this condition is caused by the inflammation of the conjunctiva, a thin layer that spans the white part of the eyeball.
+Also known as pink eye in dogs, this condition is caused by the inflammation of the conjunctiva, a thin layer that spans the white part of the eyeball.

 Healthy eyes look white and normal, but eyes with conjunctivitis will appear red, swollen, and inflamed.

-To help protect your dog against conjunctivitis, we’ll tell you everything about it, from its causes to how it’s treated and prevented.
+To help protect your dog against conjunctivitis, we’ll tell you everything about it, from its causes to how to treat conjunctivitis in dogs and how it’s prevented.

 What Causes Conjunctivitis in Dogs?